muldjord/leddy/README.md

 Read more about how to customize the `theme.xml` file [here](docs/THEMES.md).

 ## Video demonstration
 A small video demonstrating the features of Leddy as of August 19th 2020 using an Ubercorn LED matrix can be seen [here](https://youtu.be/4O3ek7whL54).
-I've built a frame using the instructions seen [here](https://pinshape.com/items/48046-3d-printed-pimoroni-ubercorn-game-frame) with a slight variation in the 4 spacer blocks to better hold the Ubercorn in place.
-I'll probably document that entire process on here soon when I'm completely satisfied with it.
+I've built a frame using the instructions seen [here](https://pinshape.com/items/48046-3d-printed-pimoroni-ubercorn-game-frame) with a slight variation in the four spacer blocks to better hold the Ubercorn in place.
+I might document that entire process on here at some point.

 ## Prerequisites